-The dedicated Chattanooga Employment Lawyers at The Employment & Consumer Law Group fight for your labor rights.
+The dedicated Chattanooga Employment Lawyers at The Employment Law Group fight for your labor rights.
 You have a right to a fair wage, a safe and comfortable work environment, and an opportunity to succeed.
 Regardless of your hard work and dedication, some employers will discriminate, retaliate, harass or refuse to pay you the wages you deserve.

 Our Chattanooga Employment attorneys have the expertise and experience to help you fight unfair employment and labor business practices and settle a dispute with your employer.
 Our attorneys understand the complex federal and state employment laws that protect employees against employment discrimination, harassment, wage theft, pay discrimination, employment misclassification and disability discrimination.
 To learn more or discuss your legal options consult with an experienced employment attorney today.